 My name is Jason Kiss.
-I am a web accessibility and standards researcher located in Wellington, New Zealand.
-I am passionate about promoting access for all people, regardless of ability or technology, to quality content and services through standards-compliant, professionally designed and developed interactive web sites and applications.
+I am a web accessibility consultant and researcher located in the Wellington region, New Zealand.
+I think that all people, regardless of ability or technology, have a right to quality digital content, services, and applications.

 Prior to moving to New Zealand in late 2009, I worked for the CTO of the Government of Canada in the Common Look and Feel (CLF) office, maintaining, monitoring and enforcing the standards that all Canadian government sites must meet.
 A major component of those standards is accessibility.
 I served as a technical consultant to various government departments, and contributed to related policy concerning the government’s use of web technologies.

 I also have substantial experience working with Canadian government-funded museum and cultural organisation websites, which have a basic mandate to be accessible.
 I established and maintained the technical standards for those websites, while helping their third-party developers to find accessible solutions.